carpentries-incubator/singulairty-introduction/_episodes/07-singularity-images-building.md

 > ## Permissions of the created image file
 >
-> You may find that the created Singularity image file on your host filesystem is owned by the `root` user and not your user.
+> You may find that the created Apptainer image file on your host filesystem is owned by the `root` user and not your user.
 In this case, you won't be able to change the ownership/permissions of the file directly if you don't have root access.
 >
 > However, the image file will be readable by you and you should be able to take a copy of the file under a new name which you will then own.
 You will then be able to modify the permissions of this copy of the image and delete the original root-owned file since the default permissions should allow this.
 >
 {: .callout}

-> ## Cluster platform configuration for running Singularity containers
+> ## Cluster platform configuration for running Apptainer containers
 >
 > _**Note to instructors:** Add details into this box of any custom configuration that needs to be done on the cluster platform or other remote system that you're providing access to for the purpose of undertaking this course.
-If `singularity` does not require any custom configuration by the user on the host platform, you can remove this box._
+If `apptainer` does not require any custom configuration by the user on the host platform, you can remove this box._
 >
 {: .callout}

-It is recommended that you move the created `.sif` file to a platform with an installation of Singularity, rather than attempting to run the image using the Docker container.
-However, if you do wish to try using the Docker container, see the notes below on "_Using singularity run from within the Docker container_" for further information.
+It is recommended that you move the created `.sif` file to a platform with an installation of Apptainer, rather than attempting to run the image using the Docker container.
+However, if you do wish to try using the Docker container, see the notes below on "_Using apptainer run from within the Docker container_" for further information.

-If you have access to a remote platform with Singularity installed on it, you should now move your created `.sif` image file to this platform.
+If you have access to a remote platform with Apptainer installed on it, you should now move your created `.sif` image file to this platform.
 You could, for example, do this using the command line secure copy command `scp`.

 > ## Using `scp` (secure copy) to copy files between systems
 >